-I never knew why black-eyed peas were considered lucky, so I read up a little about how this tradition started.
+I never knew why black-eyed peas eaten on New Year’s Day were considered to bring luck, so I read up a little about how this tradition started.
 I was reminded that they were brought to the United States from West Africa by black slaves.
 I also found that they have started being a staple for the Jewish New Year’s for centuries.

 I also read a story about during the Civil War, how they were one crop that the North did not eat or burn and may have been the food that fed Southerners during hard times.
 No matter how the tradition started, the greens are the are the color of money so most of us don’t want to start the new year without them!